Unprecedented,

 Greenwald produced and directed Uncovered:

-more than 20 interviews with experts totaling over 300
+than 20 interviews with experts totaling over 300 years of

-the distortion of intelligence that led the U.S. into
+of intelligence that led the U.S. into its current quagmire

 Now,